Best places for pictures in Chicago, IL

 Millennium Park | Maggie Daley Park

-If you know anything about Chicago you must be familiar with the Cloud Gate (the Bean), and boy is it unlike any other type of art you’ve seen.
-Making a perfect place for pictures, this is a high-traffic tourist area, so be sure to come early in the day to get the most out of your pictures.
+If you know anything about Chicago you must be familiar with the Cloud Gate (the Bean)!
+It is a perfect destination for visitors and unique pictures.
+Given its popularity, this is an extremely high-traffic tourist area.
+If you want to be amazing pictures without the crowds be sure to come as early in the morning as possible.

 Notes: For professional photography, permits must be privately obtained in person for each artist’s location